gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ##### !end-answer

-#### !explanation
-As the challenge question suggests, anyone involved with a defense acquisition program has likely heard the term acquisition strategy, and that an approved acquisition strategy is required before a program can begin.
-However, it can sometimes be conflated with a contracting strategy.
-#### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->